ranjan301/Getting-and-cleaning-data-Project/CODEBOOK.md

 Tidy data contains 180 rows and 72 columns.
 Each row has averaged variables for each subject and each activity.

 ### The data were averaged based on subject and activity group.
-Subject column is numbered sequentially from 1 to 30.
-ActivityId column has 6 types as listed below and SubjectId is numbered from 1 to 30 sequentially.
+Activity column has 6 types as listed below and Subject is numbered from 1 to 30 sequentially.

 1. WALKING
 2. WALKING_UPSTAIRS